 Private house sale – no estate agent

 A private house sale might seem like an attractive option in the UK at the moment.
-A shortage of properties on the market means that desirable homes are currently selling very easily.
-Rising house prices also mean that many homeowners are keen to save money any way they can, and – at 1-3% of the final house sale price – estate agency fees are a major contributor to the cost of moving house.
+In a cost-of-living crisis, many homeowners are keen to save money any way they can.
+Charging 1-3% of the final house sale price, estate agency fees are a major contributor to the cost of moving house.

-So, what is a private house sale, how much will a it cost, and how difficult is it to sell your house with to a private house buyer?
+So, what is a private house sale?
+How much will it cost?
+And how difficult is it to sell your house to a private house buyer?

 In this guide